-As a child transitions from a Secondary school to Sixth Form, or when an in-year transfer occurs, it is important that good communication exists between the schools involved and parents.
+As a child transitions from a Primary school to Secondary school, or when an in-year transfer occurs, it is important that good communication exists between the schools involved and parents.
 There should be an opportunity for a parent to talk with staff, such as the catering staff and in any case, with a member of SLG in school, before a young person starts their education in the new setting, to discuss allergies.